 - Acknowledge mistakes, accept critique, and apologize for hurtful behavior?

 Every one of these skills is essential to a healthy, balanced adult life.
-Studies have shown that young men who feel confident and successful in every area of their lives, not just in social situations, are more prepared to tackle the challenges of adulthood.
+Studies have shown that teens who feel confident and successful in every area of their lives, not just in social situations, are more prepared to tackle the challenges of adulthood.

 Current research suggests that positive reinforcement is one of the most powerful, effective methods for building life skills.
 Acknowledging a teen’s hard work with genuine, thoughtful praise goes further than a thousand corrections.

-New Focus Academy uses these principles of positive reinforcement and life skills growth—along with proven therapies and a supportive mentoring environment—to mold young men into their most confident, resilient selves.
+New Focus Academy uses these principles of positive reinforcement and life skills growth—along with proven therapies and a supportive mentoring environment—to mold teenagers into their most confident, resilient selves.
 To speak with our treatment team or learn more about our innovative autism programs, please call 844-313-6749 or visit https://newfocusacademy.com/principles/.

 New Focus Academy helps teens from: